The Ultimate Guide to Construction Retainage

 • Consistent recording, tracking, and communicating with project owners can ensure you’re reimbursed on time for any retainage held back.

-In construction, retainage is the practice of holding back a portion of payments on a job to ensure each milestone is successfully completed.
-Often, this happens between a project owner and GC, but can also be used between GCs and their vendors/subcontractors.
+In construction, retainage is the practice of holding back a portion of payments on a job as a kind of financial incentive that ensures each milestone is successfully completed.
+Often, this happens between a project owner and the general contractor but can also be used between general contractors and their vendors/subcontractors.

-Retainage is considered a standard practice in construction accounting, and is designed to not only protect project owners, but encourage contractors to complete a job as agreed upon.
+Retainage is considered a standard practice in construction accounting and is designed to not only protect project owners but to encourage contractors to complete a job as agreed upon.
 If, for some reason, a job falls short in its progress or materials, this held-back amount should be able to cover the cost of replacement labor or supplies.

 Retainage in a construction project can be either fixed or variable.